Carlton, County Durham: History

-In 1928, a group of ladies, headed by the stationmaster's wife, held a meeting to form a Women’s Institute.
-Many functions were held to raise money to build the hall which was completed in 1936, and which has been a great asset to both the Women’s Institute and the local community.
+In 1928, a group of women, headed by the stationmaster's wife, held a meeting to form a Women's Institute.
+Many functions were held to raise money to build the hall which was completed in 1936, and which has been a great asset to both the Women's Institute and the local community.
 During the war soldiers were billeted in the hall Red Cross lectures were given to volunteer First Aid workers, and over the years it has been in great demand by the cricket club (now defunct) & youth clubs etc.

 The first post office to be established was in 1933, when a room in a local cottage was converted for this use.
 The post office is now located in Carlton Village Stores.
 The arrival of the public telephone was much later.

 There is local knowledge of a small shop at Middle Farm at the beginning of the century, & later at what is now called Glenesk Cottage.
 Travelling salesmen were the order of the day, until the advent of the motor car.
 Fruit and fishmen and butchers came weekly by horse and cart.

 In 1939, a committee was formed to help the National War effort, work was put in by local inhabitants to raise funds.

 A strong community spirit prevailed during the war and the local contingents of Home Guard, Special Constables, Fire Brigade and Red Cross were well supported.

-There is no record of any serious crime in the parish, probably that is why there was never any resident village 'Bobby'.
+There is no record of any serious crime in the parish, probably that is why there was never any resident village 'Bobby' (policeman).

 Christmas Eve 1935 was a momentous day for Carlton.
 The electricity was switched on and things were never the same again, candles and oil lamps were thrown away.
 Street lighting was installed in 1963.

-A fairly recent addition is the playing field, established in 1975, and donated to the parish by the late Mr. Fred Hall, a local farmer, whose ancestors can be traced back to the 18th century in the area.
+The playing field was established in 1975, and donated to the parish by the late Mr. Fred Hall, a local farmer, whose ancestors can be traced back to the 18th century in the area.

 A Parish Council was formed in 1956, taking the place of the old parish meeting, It consists of seven members.
 Meetings are held once a month in the Chapel school room when matters of local interest are debated and discussed.

 In the original village there are many old properties including some which are 'listed'.
 In recent years new residential development has taken place which has dramatically increased the population.
 The situation of the rural Village of Carlton, so near to the large industrial area of Teesside has made it a convenient and desirable residential district.

 Carlton was for many years part of the Rural District of Stockton-on-Tees which was in 1972 amalgamated into the new County of Cleveland.
 The population in 1841 was 157, and in 1990 it was 550.
-A strong community spirit still prevails, primarily through the efforts of the Women’s Institute, the Church, and the chapel.
+A strong community spirit still prevails, primarily through the efforts of the Women's Institute, the Church, and the chapel.